ninfueng/lloyd-max-quantizer/README.md

 # Lloyd-Max Quantizer:
-This is a Numpy implementation of Lloyd-Max Quantizer.
+This is a Python implementation of Lloyd-Max Quantizer.
 Currently, this repository only supports for quantization of the Gaussian distribution signal.

 ## Requirements:
 1. numpy